-Using QR codes on clothing is a practical and convenient way to inform customers about your brand and specific products.
-Having a QR code attached to a clothing tag has limitless benefits depending on information, stories, videos, pricing, and virtual content you would like to share.
+Using a QR code on clothing is a practical and convenient way to inform customers about your brand and identify a specific product.
+Having a QR code clothing label has limitless benefits depending on information, stories, videos, pricing, and virtual content you would like to share.

-Placing QR codes on clothing is an exciting new technology to try and stirs up curiosity in the consumer.
+Placing a QR code on clothing stirs up curiosity in the consumer.
 People like to know where their products are coming from and how transparent the brand is.
 What is the origin or the material and where was it made?
 They also want to know where they can buy more and if they can do it directly, it's easier.

-Also, creating an incentive or a surprise for a customer makes them more likely to scan a QR code.
+Also, creating an incentive or a surprise for a customer makes them more likely to scan a QR code clothing label.
 If they think they will gain something from scanning a QR code, they will be more likely to find out the reward on the other end.

 Placing QR codes on the merchandise itself is another way to encourage consumers to scan them!
 Giving t-shirts away at events evokes curiosity in the consumer as to what could be on the other side.
 Brand ambassadors can also verbally inspire people to scan the code at events and shops with an incentive.

-QR codes take up the minimum amount of space while offering a lot more information than can be printed on tags and receipts that often get lost after the purchase.
-A compact, beautiful QR code will say it all.
+A QR code clothing label takes up the minimum amount of space while offering a lot more information than can be printed on tags and receipts that often get lost after the purchase.
+A compact, beautiful QR code clothing label will say it all.

-QR codes printed, embroidered, and sewn on clothing items are sustainable, hard to wash off and will stay there until the piece of clothing is recycled.
-Consider integrating QR codes directly on clothing as these QR codes will live longer than those printed on receipts, paper tags, or flyers.
+A QR code on clothes that is printed, embroidered, or sewn on are sustainable, hard to wash off and will stay there until the piece of clothing is recycled.
+Consider integrating a QR code on clothing directly as it will last longer than one printed on receipts, paper tags, or flyers.

-Dynamic QR codes can also be easily updated and the content can be changed in minutes by simply editing the code on the Supercode dashboard.
+A dynamic QR code clothing label can also be easily updated and the content can be changed in minutes by simply editing the code on the Supercode dashboard.
 It’s a great way to always be able to update the consumers who own at least one of your brand’s clothing items.

 Some creative ways of QR integration are: